 I can feel old, tired, and wrinkly when I look in the mirror and have to pluck out like 45 new gray hairs.

 I can easily stay in that place of negativity and ungratefulness.
-But instead I choose to shift my focus and approach everything from place of gratitude.
+But instead, I choose to shift my focus and approach everything from a place of gratitude.

 I am grateful for my “terrible-two” four-year-old even when he runs full speed and accidentally knocks down the Christmas tree.
 He is truly a gift from God who I miraculously didn’t even have to “try” for this time.

 I am grateful for my snoring husband who loves me despite my smelly feet.

 I am grateful for each LEGO I step on, each piece of laundry I fold, and each dish I wash because that means that I have children who I thought I would never have in the first place.

 I am grateful for the wisdom I’ve gained with age.
 I love who I am and who God created me to be . . . wrinkles, gray hair, granny panties and all.

 It takes an effort not to stay in a place of “poor me” too long.
 It takes being intentional about my thinking, and it truly changes my perspective when I choose to turn a negative thought and look at it through a positive lens.

 During this season of Thanksgiving, I pray when you feel negativity overwhelming your thoughts, you can just kick them to the curb and instead find the silver lining, look on the bright side, see the glass as half-full, look for the sunshine above the cloudy day and all those other wonderfully annoying, yet very true clichés.

 And on Thanksgiving Day, I hope that you will join my family and me as we stop for a moment, reach left and right, and put aside all of the frustrations and chaos of the day, holding hands, bowing heads, connecting together, uniting as one, and praying a prayer of gratitude: